How to Mask the Taste of CBD Oil

 To understand this one correctly, try and think back to a time when you drank orange juice or ate any citrus fruit just after brushing your teeth.
 Most likely, it was the most unpleasant flavor experience of your life.

 This is because toothpaste nullifies your tongue’s ability to taste certain flavors.
-So, when you eat something, it tastes totally different (and downright disgusting), despite the food itself not having changed.
+So, when you eat something, it tastes totally different despite the food itself not having changed.

 You can also combine this with the ever-popular trick of holding your nose.
 Many people are familiar with holding their noses to cope with an awful taste on their tongue.
 And the truth is, it actually works.

 By blocking your sense of smell, you lose almost half of your ability to taste.
-This can make it a whole lot easier to swallow something with an “unpleasant” taste.
+This can make it a lot easier to swallow something with an “unpleasant” taste — like raw CBD oils.

 Final Thoughts on How to Mask the Taste of CBD Oil

 It is a bit unfortunate to have to mask the flavor of a product as useful as CBD oil.
-However, this is a reality for many.
+However, this is a reality for many with sensitive palates.

-That said, there is still one technique for dealing with the taste of CBD that we haven’t yet discussed: simply get used to the flavor.
+That said, there is still one technique for dealing with the taste of CBD that we haven’t yet discussed: simply getting used to the flavor.

 Remember when you were a kid and you couldn’t stand the taste of black coffee or unsweetened tea?
-Just like these “robust” tasting products, CBD is most definitely an acquired taste.
-If you consume it often enough, your taste buds might just evolve to appreciate the flavor profile.
+In a similar sense, CBD is no doubt an acquired taste.
+If you consume it often enough, your taste buds might just evolve to appreciate the flavor profile, rather than try and avoid it.